 The driving force behind the growth of the Tsubaki Group is manufacturing activities differentiated by quality and technology, and we proactively conduct in-house development of personnel, who form the foundations of the superiority of our manufacturing capabilities.

 At the core of these efforts are the Tsubaki Techno School, which opened in April 1998, and the Tsubaki Technical Skills Olympics, which started in 2012.
 As a place to train young engineers, the Tsubaki Techno School offers a comprehensive curriculum that includes the following courses: A beginners' technology course, which deals with basic technologies and processing technologies; an intermediate technology course, which covers materials engineering, control engineering, and computer science; and a skills course, which aims to improve student capabilities in management and supervision.
-To date(As of March 31, 2016), 8,400 employees have completed training at the school and continue to utilize the skills acquired there for their daily work.
+The Tsubaki Group emphasizes the link between training and work not only to ensure employees continue to utilize the skills acquired in their daily work but also to improve employee awareness of techniques and technical skills.

 Meanwhile, the Tsubaki Technical Skills Olympics consists of a total of eight events designed to test employees' skills in areas that support manufacturing within the Tsubaki Group.
 In the 4th annual competition, which was held in October 2015, a total of 62 elite employees and five teams assembled from Tsubaki Group companies around Japan and engaged in fierce competition over five days.
 It is expected that these initiatives will further reinforce our manufacturing foundations by improving employee motivation and encouraging technological exchanges between operating segments.
 We hold this tournament each year and hope to develop it into a global event in the future so that overseas group companies may participate as well.